Note: this is Part II of a two part article on tripods. Read the first part here.

 The last time out, I discussed the reasons why you should use a tripod and some best practices for setting up your tripod.

-Today, I’m going to give you a brief overview of what to look for when purchasing a tripod, in terms of tripod composition and which type is best suited for your photography style.
+Today, I'm going to give you a brief overview of what to look for when purchasing a tripod, and give insight into which type is best suited for your photography style.

 I'll also tell you about the different types of tripod heads that are available to complement your camera and lens type.